nullbox-email/application/src/9 - UI/docs/content/guides/vendor-migrations/amazon.md

 ---
-title: Amazon → alias
+title: Amazon
 description: Change the email on your Amazon account to a vendor-specific alias.
-icon: lucide:shopping-cart
+icon: streamline-logos:amazon-logo-solid
 ---

 ## Recommended alias

-- `amazon@your-domain.com`
+- `amazon@<your-routing-key>.nullbox.email`

+## Before you start (1 minute)

+- Make sure the alias is **enabled** and forwarding to your real inbox.
+- If you use 2FA, keep your phone/authenticator nearby.
+- If your alias filters unknown senders, turn on **Learning Mode** for this migration.

 ## Steps

 ::steps
-### 1) Create (or enable) the alias
-Make sure it forwards to your real mailbox.

-If your aliases filter unknown senders, turn on Learning Mode for the migration.

-### 2) Change your Amazon email
+### Open your Amazon login settings
-In Amazon, go to **Your Account** → **Login & security** and look for **Email**.
+Amazon website: **Account & Lists** → **Account** → **Login & security**

-Replace your old email with the alias.
+### Edit your email
+Find **Email** and choose **Edit**.

+Enter your alias (example: `amazon@<your-routing-key>.nullbox.email`) and save.

+### Complete any security checks
+Amazon may ask for:
+- your password, and/or
+- a one-time code, and/or
+- a quick security challenge (captcha)

-### 3) Verify
+### Verify the email if prompted
-Amazon will usually send a verification message (link or code) to the new address.
+If Amazon sends a verification link/code to the new email, open it and complete the verification.

-Complete the verification from your mailbox.

-### 4) Watch the next few messages
+### Watch the next few emails
-Order confirmations and delivery updates should now arrive via the alias.
+Order confirmations, delivery updates, and security alerts should now arrive via the alias.
 ::

 ::alert{type="info" title="Tip" icon="lucide:info"}
-If you have multiple Amazon regions/accounts, migrate them one at a time so you don’t lose access while verifying.
+If you have multiple Amazon regions/accounts, migrate them one at a time so you don’t get locked out mid-verification.
 ::